ebarthur/ebarthur.github.io/src/content/writing/learn-go.md

 go mod init github.com/ebarthur/golang/api
 ```

-You should see a `go.mod` file—similar to `package.json` in JavaScript.
+You should see a `go.mod` file.
+Think of it as the Go version of `package.json`.

-Create a `main.go` file with:
+Create a `main.go` file:

 ```go
 package main